 Telephone: 06 85 25 80 61

-Having moved to the Côte d'Azur in the South of France nearly 20 years ago, I started practising yoga with Christian Pisano and his wife, June Whitaker, who are two of the best Iyengar teachers in Europe and are based in Nice.
-Then, when 12 years ago we adopted our daughter it was obviously difficult to carry on with classes, so I made a conscious decision to intensify my daily practice at home.
+Having moved to the Côte d'Azur in the South of France over 20 years ago, I started practising yoga with Christian Pisano and his wife, June Whitaker, who are two of the best Iyengar teachers in Europe and are based in Nice.
+Then, when 15 years ago we adopted our daughter it was obviously difficult to carry on with classes, so I made a conscious decision to intensify my daily practice at home.

 Around that same time I came across the teachings of Vanda Scaravelli, who studied for many years with B.K.S.
 Iyengar before establishing her own, innovative approach to yoga through the proper alignment and “awakening” of the spine.
 I found this inspiring and have since attended several workshops with different teachers she trained, notably Diane Long and Sophy Hoare.